Ambro17/graphql-schema-diff/README.md

 """

 changes = diff(old_schema, new_schema)
-print_diff(changes)                   # Pretty print difference
+print_diff(changes)
-any(change.breaking or change.dangerous for change in changes)    # Check if there was any breaking or dangerous change
+assert any(change.breaking or change.dangerous for change in changes)

 # You can also compare from schema files
 with open('old_schema.gql', 'w') as f: